Home for the Holidays

 4. Cast Away (2000) – dir.
 Robert Zemeckis

-We leave the gloomy streets of New York and enter the wilderness of an uninhabited island.
+We leave the gloomy streets of New York and enter the wilderness of Mother Nature.
 In their follow up collaboration to 1994’s Forrest Gump, Tom Hanks and Robert Zemeckis gave us another tale of hope and inspiration with Cast Away.
 Whereas …Gump told its story through a sprawling timeline and multi-layered character interactions, Cast Away tackles similar themes through the examination of one man’s struggle to survive in complete isolation.
 Hanks plays a systems engineer who travels the world solving problems for FedEx.
 This is noteworthy to our list because he’s called away to Malaysia for a work related issue during a family Christmas party.
 A violent storm causes his plane to crash over the Pacific Ocean and suffice it to say, he never makes it to his intended destination.
 Stranded all alone, he is forced to find food and shelter, with his only source of companionship taking the form of a volleyball named Wilson.
 Hanks is a once in a generation talent; nobody plays the common man with more likability than he does.
 Teetering between suspenseful thriller, comedy, and survival drama, Cast Away is movie that will reinvigorate your spirits just in time for the holidays.

 5. Kiss Kiss Bang Bang (2005) – dir.
 Shane Black